FlingOS/FlingOS/Documentation/Markdown/Reference Articles/Human Input Devices.markdown

 2. The USB HID specification and class of devices (which largely deals with input-based devices many of which are Human Input Devices.)

 ## How do Human Input Devices work?
-This is a very broad question and the answer varies wildely from one device (or type of device) to another.
+This is a very broad question and the answer varies wildly from one device (or type of device) to another.
 However, there are a few general points which can be made:

 1. Generally, an input device consists of between zero and three axis of movement (a keyboard is zero, a scroll wheel is one, a mouse is two, a game controller has 3 (or, depending on how you think about it, 6))
 2. A significant number of input devices also have buttons which are either inputs in their own right or act as modifiers.
-Often there is a common set of buttons between types of device. (e.g. keyboard layouts, game controller pads, mouse forwward/backward buttons)
+Often there is a common set of buttons between types of device. (e.g. keyboard layouts, game controller pads, mouse forward/backward buttons)
 3. Generally, input devices have to be very fast to contend with the real-time response expectation that humans have.
 (This is not just due to impatience.
-Humans actually feel nauseous (think: sea-sick) if the delay between an input action and the visual response is a fraction too delayed (e.g. a 5ms to 30ms delay) but may not appear to lag noticably.
+Humans actually feel nauseous (think: sea-sick) if the delay between an input action and the visual response is a fraction too delayed (e.g. a 5ms to 30ms delay) but may not appear to lag noticeably.
 If you delay it even further the feeling goes away and the whole thing just appears to lag.)
 4. Generally, input devices will take only the latest input.
 If some piece of input fails to transmit, it will be left out entirely.
 However, inputs from a user will (or should) always arrive in order.

 ---